Adopt A Village In Laos, Charity Registration # 83699 1000 RR0001

 Faye holds a BLA from University of Toronto and a MPA from Queens University, Faye is a fellow of the Canadian Society of Landscape Architects and a member of the Canadian Institute of Planners.
 Faye has served on several boards and committees including the municipal Parks, Recreation and Culture Committee, Ontario Parks Foundation, Landscape Architecture Canada Foundation and others.

 Abroad, we have assigned Mr. Siphan Phanthavong as our head co-ordinator in Laos.
-Mr. Phanthavong is a college graduate from Luang Prabang (sponsored during his final college years by AAVIL) and is now employed by us.
+Mr. Phanthavong is a college graduate from Luang Prabang and is now employed by the organization to perform translations services, planning, hygiene training, negotiations for labour, materials and transportation, assistance in community assessments, delivery coordination, project oversight and so much more.